AbreezaSaleem/react-voice-recorder-player/README.md

 Say goodbye to boring audio elments and hello to interactive voice recording! `react-voice-recorder-player` is a React component that lets users record and playback their voice directly in the browser.
 It even includes a waveform graph that shows the audio being captured and played back in real-time.

 `react-voice-recorder-player` is an ultra light-weight component.
-The package size is only `10.7kb` meaning it won't add unnecessary bulk to your application.
+The package size is only `164 kB` meaning it won't add unnecessary bulk to your application.
 And the best part is, its completely customizable!
 You can easily change the appearance of the component to fit your application's unique design.

 ## Installation